oaq-docs/publisher/articles/responses.md

 2. A library has not changed the status of the response on their end.

 Once either of these events has happened, you will not be able to change the **Accepted** status.
 Contact your OAQ site admin if you have reason to change an **Accepted** status and are unable to.

+When a library begins processing the response in their separate OAQ environment, a library user will change the status to **Library In Progress**.
+This action locks the questionnaire for editing by authors or publisher staff members.

 ## Exporting response data